Proinsias Mac Aonghusa: Return to journalism, writing

 However, with the recent collapse of the Soviet Union in mind, Mac Aonghusa declared that the Stalinist regimes of Eastern Europe had not been socialist, and argued that the social democracies of Scandinavia (the Nordic model), were what James Connolly had envisioned as the desired socialist society.
 In the same text, Mac Aonghusa accused the Irish education system as well as Ireland's media of obfuscating Connolly's views on socialism and nationalism.

 Mac Aonghusa battled through ill health in his final years but remained able to continue writing a number of books.
 His last publication, Súil Tharam in 2001, came just two years before his death in 2003.

 Personal life

 In 1955 Mac Aonghusa married Catherine Ellis, a member of the Church of Ireland from Belfast; for her married name, Catherine chose to use "McGuinness", the English language equivalent of Mac Aonghusa.
 Catherine McGuinness would go on to become a Senator and a Judge of the Circuit Court, High Court and Supreme Court over the course of her legal career.
-Together they would have three children together.
+They had three children together.